alrex-dev/clepher-test-alrex/README.md

 # clepher-test-alrex
-Just a simple React Application as part of the Qualification Test for the company Clepher.
+A simple responsive React Application as part of the Qualification Test for the company Clepher.

 Technologies used:
 - `React`